 Anyone who has completed secondary education (comparable to Dutch havo/vwo) is welcome.
 If you don’t speak any Dutch at all, knowledge of the English language is necessary.
 In addition, sufficient computer skills are required.

-Step 2: Apply through the online application form or come to our consultation hours
+Step 2: Apply through the online application form.

 - Please also come to the VU-NT2 consultation hours.
 The consultation hours are meant to speak with a teacher, who can advise which course is suitable for you and determine whether or not you need to take an intake test.